davistroy/ai-coding/README.md

 The below should get you a good foundation for AI coding.
 Depending on the type of project, you may choose to use other, alternative, or additional tools.

 ### AI Selection
-I personnaly use Anthropic's Claude Sonnet 3.7 (more specifically claude-3-7-sonnet-20250219).
-Gemini Pro 2.5 and OpenAI's models, and possibly Deepseek, are also known to be good.
+I personnaly use Anthropic's Claude Opus, but Claude Sonnet works well for anything that is not complex.
+Gemini Pro and OpenAI's models, and possibly Deepseek, are also known to be good.
 In any case, you more than likely will need an API key.
 I subscribed to Anthropic's [CLaude Max plan](https://www.anthropic.com/news/max-plan) to keep my costs low as the API charges were getting expensive with Claude (API costs vary by model - may be worth exploring).
 You will be using a combination of chat within a model and API to enable the below processes.

 >**Note**: be VERY carefule with protecting your API key - if a nefarious person/organization gets your key, they can quickly run up many thousands of dollars of charges at your expense.